HarirajRajkumar/TempSensing-SevsegDisplay/TempSensing.md

 # The-duino

-This Following program uses Arduino Uno to read the surrounding room temperature using a LM35 in celcius and prints the final value on both the Serial monitor through serial port and 4 Digit Seven Segment Multiplexed display.
+This Following program uses Arduino Uno to read the surrounding room temperature using a LM35 in celcius and prints the final value on both the Serial monitor through serial port and 4 Digit Seven Segment Multiplexed display (COMMON ANODE).

 Pin Connections :
 -LM35 data pin to A0 ( it's not hardcoded you can replace it ).